RyanLe2003/Stanford-Name-Probability/README.md

 Video on code: https://youtu.be/OLwfhpVpxEI

-Note: The CSV has already filtered out all irrelevant years as the original file was too large.
+Note: The CSV provided only has relevant years as the original file was too large.
+The code provided still accounts for irrrelevant years.